JeffersonLab/halla_molpol_sim/README.md

 100+: Series of flux planes in the dipole which can be essential in understanding how the electron envelope moves through the dipole.

+200/201: GEM Trackers, if constructed, upstream at dipole exit and downstream before detector.
+Positions are managable by macro command.

 ## ROOT File Output

 Results of the simulation are stored in a root file.
 Details on the data structure of this file can be found in [variables.md](https://github.com/JeffersonLab/halla_molpol_sim/blob/master/variables.md)